 In terms of what I would need to do to implement some fundamentals of effective Public Speaking, this could be regarded as an elementary implementing session.

-However, even though I know what he needs to ‘implement’ to present effectively and even though I can make suggestions on how he could ‘improve’ on what he is doing, I realise the session might be more successful if he were allowed to discover for himself and come to his conclusions.
+However, even though I know what he needs to ‘implement’ and I can make suggestions on how he could ‘improve’ on what he is doing, I realise the session might be more successful if he were allowed to discover things and come to conclusions himself.

-The 3 ‘I’s are an excellent shortcut to making sure you are pitching your training at the right level.
+The 3 ‘I’s are an excellent shortcut to making sure you pitch your training at the right level.

-No one likes to feel talked down to, which is why using an ‘innovating’ style, even in basic training, can be very useful, because it allows the student to find the answers for themselves.
+No one likes to feel talked down to, which is why using an ‘innovating’ style, even in basic training, it’s useful because it allows the student to find the answers for themselves.